sebastien/libparsing/README.md

 #### <a name="Iterator_remaining_method"><span class="classifier">method</span> `Iterator_remaining`</a>

- Returns the number of bytes available from the current iterator's position.
+ Returns the number of bytes available from the current iterator's position
-	 This should be at least `ITERATOR_BUFFER_AHEAD` until end of input stream is reached.
+	 up to the last available data.
+For dynamic streams, where the length is unknown, this should be lesser or equalt to `ITERATOR_BUFFER_AHEAD`.

 ```c
 size_t Iterator_remaining( Iterator* this );